BLOG OVERVIEW

 Jake Trinder: Going Deep on the Craft

-Jake Trinder has built a career by going all-in on YouTube as a specialism.
+Jake Trinder has built his career by going all-in on YouTube as a specialism.
 His work centres on the core mechanics of the role: packaging, ideation, retention, and algorithm behaviour.
-It's a path that rewards genuine platform expertise and a willingness to stay at the sharp end of how the platform evolves.
+It's a path that rewards genuine platform expertise and a willingness to stay at the sharp end of how YouTube evolves.

 The trade-off is real.
 You're building a career on a single platform, which means staying ahead of how it changes is part of the job permanently.
-The upside is that strategists who go genuinely deep are in very short supply — and that tends to be reflected in what they can charge.
+But strategists who go genuinely deep are in very short supply, and that tends to be reflected in what they can charge.

-Edward Wood & Calum Russell: YouTube as a Commercial Discipline
+Calum Russell and Me: YouTube as a Commercial Discipline

-When Calum joined CareerFoundry in late 2020, the YouTube channel had 16,000 subscribers, a scattered back catalogue, and no clear connection to the company's commercial goals.
+When my co-founder Calum joined CareerFoundry in late 2020, the YouTube channel had 16,000 subscribers, a scattered back catalogue, and no clear connection to the company's commercial goals.
 Videos were taking three to four weeks to produce.
 Uploads barely reached two a month.
-Nobody on the team had a clear view of whether any of it was working.
+Nobody had a clear view of whether any of it was working, including Calum.

-That's the before.
-The after is more familiar: 255,000 subscribers, €650,000 in attributed revenue in the first year of properly-run strategy, and a production system that eventually ran itself well enough to self-fund a filming expedition to the US on €95,000 in annual ad revenue.
+By the end of year one with a real strategy in place: 255,000 subscribers, €650,000 in attributed revenue, and a production system that eventually ran well enough to self-fund a filming expedition to the US on €95,000 in annual ad revenue.
 The difference between those two states wasn't creative genius.
-It was strategic focus, a batching system, and a distribution web that sent every video through email, blog, and social from the moment it went live.
+It was strategic focus, a batching system, and a distribution web that pushed every video through email, blog, and social from the moment it went live.

-Ed's path ran through Babbel, where he managed a content team of thirty people overseeing channels that contributed roughly 25% of the company's nine-figure annual revenue, and then as CMO at CareerFoundry during a period of roughly 15x revenue growth.
+My own path ran through Babbel, where I led a content team of thirty people overseeing channels that contributed roughly 25% of the company’s nine-figure annual revenue, and then as CMO at CareerFoundry during a period of roughly 15x revenue growth.
 In both cases, YouTube existed not as a standalone channel but as a component of a broader commercial strategy.
+That framing is at the core of how Calum and I run Humble&Brag today.

 6 Questions Worth Asking Yourself